luizpvas/functuts/priv/tutorials/en/04-caching-in-elixir-without-redis.md

 # Caching in Elixir without Redis

-In this tutorial, we're gonna cache some stuff using the awesome library [con_cache](https://github.com/sasa1977/con_cache) by the awesome [Saša Jurić](https://twitter.com/sasajuric).
+In this tutorial, we're gonna cache some stuff using the awesome library [con_cache](https://github.com/sasa1977/con_cache) by [Saša Jurić](https://twitter.com/sasajuric).

 ## The use case

-Caching is an optimization &mdash; so we need a before-and-after picture to make sure we're actually improving things.
+Caching is an optimization, so we **need** a before-and-after picture to make sure we're actually improving things.
 I'm gonna use this website as the subject of this experiment.
-Currently, every time someone visits a tutorial, we perform two slow operations:
+Currently, every time someone visits the page of a tutorial, we perform two slow operations:

 - Read the list of tutorials from disk to grab the titles to display in the menu.
 - Read the current tutorial based on the URL's path from disk and compile Markdown to HTML.